popoloni/astropy/README.md

 ## Usage

-1. Set your observation location and preferences in the configuration section.
-At minimum, you should update:
+1. Create or edit your `config.json` file with your observation location and preferences:
-   - `LATITUDE` and `LONGITUDE` to match your observation site
-   - `TIMEZONE` to your local timezone
+   - Add your location under the `"locations"` section
+   - Set your preferred location as `"default": true`
-   - `MIN_ALT` and `MAX_ALT` based on your local horizon constraints
+   - Adjust `"min_altitude"` and `"max_altitude"` based on your local horizon constraints
-   - `BORTLE_INDEX` to match your local sky conditions
+   - Set `"bortle_index"` to match your local sky conditions (1-9 scale)

-2. Choose your catalog source:
+2. Configure your catalog source:
-   - Use the built-in catalog by setting `USE_CSV_CATALOG = False`
+   - Use the built-in catalog by setting `"use_csv_catalog": false`
    - Use a custom CSV catalog:
-     - Set `USE_CSV_CATALOG = True`
+     - Set `"use_csv_catalog": true`
-     - Update `CATALOGNAME` to point to your catalog file
+     - Update `"catalog_name"` to point to your catalog file
+     - Set `"merge": true` if you want to combine with built-in objects
      - Ensure your CSV has the required columns: name, RA (hours), Dec (degrees), size, magnitude

-3. Select your scheduling strategy by setting `SCHEDULING_STRATEGY` to one of:
+3. Select your scheduling strategy by setting the `"strategy"` field in your config.json to one of:
-   - `SchedulingStrategy.LONGEST_DURATION`
-   - `SchedulingStrategy.MAX_OBJECTS`
-   - `SchedulingStrategy.OPTIMAL_SNR`
+   - `"longest_duration"` - For extended imaging sessions on fewer objects
+   - `"max_objects"` - To see the maximum number of objects in one night
+   - `"optimal_snr"` - For the best imaging conditions
+   - `"minimal_mosaic"` - For objects requiring fewer imaging panels
+   - `"difficulty_balanced"` - For a mix of easy and challenging targets

 4. Run the planner:
 ```bash